 - A restaurant writes a blog post about how to plan a menu for a graduation party in the spring.

 - A bike touring company creates a short video on the topic “3 Ways to Choose the Right Bike Trip.”

 - An architecture firm creates an e-book called “Questions to Ask Before Hiring an Architect.”

 In the consideration stage, content should offer a hybrid of helpful information and marketing.
 It should educate the reader about what features or functions to look for and how various features address their needs.
-Of course, your content should have a bent toward what your business offers.
+Of course, your content should lean toward what your business offers.

-Best content for this stage: case studies, how-to articles, how-to videos, checklists/worksheets
+The best content for this stage includes case studies, how-to articles, how-to videos, and checklists or worksheets.

 - A cloud-based phone system company creates a checklist entitled “8 Ways to Improve Your Phone Customer Service” that details the features and functions that make great customer service possible.